andrewkhun/Azure-Honeynet-SOC/README.md

 <b>Before Hardening Measures and Security Controls:</b>

-- In the "BEFORE" stage, all resources were initially deployed with public exposure to the internet.
-This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
-The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
-Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.
+During the "BEFORE" stage of the project, a virtual environment was deployed and exposed to the public for malicious actors to discover.
+The intent for this stage was to attract bad actors and observe their attack patterns.
+To achieve this, A Windows virtual machine hosting a SQL database was deployed and a Linux server both had their network security groups (NSGs) had Allow All configured.
+To entice these attackers even further, a storage account and key vault were deployed with public endpoints which were visible on the open internet.
+In this stage, the unsecured environment was monitored by Microsoft Sentinel using logs aggregated by the Log Analytics workspace

 ## Architecture After Hardening and Security Controls
 ![Architecture Diagram](https://i.imgur.com/QXL0t70.jpg)